Rejean-McCormick/abstract-wiki-architect/docs/FRONTEND_API.md

 > **Status:** The function exists and routes through `generate`, but there is currently **no concrete event engine**.
 Until the event and other non-biography pipelines are implemented, you should expect empty strings / placeholder behavior for those frame families.

-As additional frame families become available (e.g. relational frames, timeline frames), more specialized helpers may be added, but the generic `generate` entry point will remain the primary and stable interface.
+As additional frame families become available (e.g. relational frames, timeline frames, narrative / meta frames), more specialized helpers may be added, but the generic `generate` entry point will remain the primary and stable interface.

 ---